 Protecting employee-owned devices

-An overarching concern which complicates all aspects of data protection is the proliferation of remote workers, or workers with Bring Your Own Device (BYOD) devices.
+An overarching concern that complicates all aspects of data protection is the proliferation of remote workers, or workers with Bring Your Own Device (BYOD) devices.
 There can be an advantage to allowing remote work as it opens up the talent pool so the best workers can be hired.
 It also increases the number of places where company data can be lost or compromised.

 BYOD, and remote devices in general, carry a risk of data loss and data leakage.
 Phones and tablets are small and go with us everywhere, and they are frequently lost or damaged.